Shobika187/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 ![Output](.//outimg.png)

 ## Result
-the given experiment has been done in TINKERCAD using ARDUINO.
+The given experiment has been done in TINKERCAD using ARDUINO.